marolAI/seams-workshop.github.io/_practical/01_design.md

 title: Project Design & Planning
 ---

-The participants will bring up general a programming project / problem posed in a "real world" framing.
+The participants will bring up general a programming project / problem posed in a "real world" framing as an individual.
 Ask participants to:
 (1) write a design diagram / process flow to solve that problem in high level pseudo-code
 (2) The plan (as a series of implementation steps) they would use to accomplish that design.